what are cheese balls called

 Word on the street is that cheese puffs were invented by accident while making cattle feed.
 The story goes that the Flakall Corporation, a Beloit, Wisconsin animal feed manufacturer, had a special grinder machine back in the 1930s.
 The grinder would turn corn into flakes to maximize the grain that could be turned into feed.
 Sometimes the grinder would clog up and employees would put moistened corn through the machine in order to get rid of any jams.
 During this process, the moistened corn was exposed to heat in the machine and came out in puffs rather than flakes.
 An employee named Edward Wilson took those puffs, added seasoning, ate them, and declared them mighty tasty.
 Edward named these proto cheese puffs Korn Kurls and a new snack was born.
 Of course some other companies, like Elmer Candy Corporation, dispute this story and claim to have invented the cheesy snacks.
 According to Elmer, the Elmer brothers first invented cheese-flavored corn curls (which later became CheeWees) in the 1930s using an animal feed machine they refashioned to specifically make corn curls.
 Cheetos wasn’t far behind.
 The company first launched Crunchy Cheetos in 1948 and later introduced Cheetos Puffs in 1971.

 The first cheese ball, however, was of grander proportions.
-Elder John Leland of Cheshire, Massachusetts created a cheese ball that weighed a whopping 1,235 pounds in the early 1800s.
-Legend has it that the Cheshire Baptist community donated more than 900 cows’ worth of milk to make enough cheese for the ball known as “The Mammoth Cheese.”
-He preached as he went, pulling the ball behind a wagon and rolling it across the White House lawn to present it to President Thomas Jefferson as a symbol of his Republican loyalty and respect for religious freedom.
+In the early 1800s, Elder John Leland of Cheshire, Massachusetts crafted a cheese ball that weighed a hefty 1,235 pounds.
+According to legend, the Baptist community of Cheshire donated milk from over 900 cows to make enough cheese for this ball known as “The Mammoth Cheese.”
+Preaching along the way, he transported the ball by wagon and then rolled it across the White House lawn to serve it to President Thomas Jefferson to show his Republican patriotism and appreciation for religious liberty.

-Subsequently, in 2002, comedian and lover of cheese balls Amy Sedaris and her brother David Sedaris wrote a play titled The Book of Liz.
-The narrative centers on a woman who produces the customary, smokey cheese balls that keep her religious community, Clusterhaven, afloat. ”.
+Later, in 2002 comedian and cheese ball enthusiast Amy Sedaris wrote a play with her brother, David Sedaris, named The Book of Liz.
+The story follows a woman who makes traditional and smoky cheese balls that sustain her religious community, “Clusterhaven.”

 Best Cheese Ball Ever!